mbti0n/Nokia-E7-SurvivalKit/README.md

 ## App Recommendations
 **¹ Included in the folder**
 ### Music / Entertainment
-- JTube¹ | [Link](https://nnp.nnchan.ru/jtube/): A working J2ME YouTube client on Symbian.
+- JTube¹ | [Link](https://web.archive.org/web/20251120012334/https://nnproject.cc/jtube/): A working J2ME YouTube client on Symbian.
 Use these configurations below (added soon)
 - MIDplay | [Link](https://github.com/phd051199/MIDPlay): A J2ME Spotify/SoundCloud/YouTube music client on Symbian.
 - LCG JukeBox¹: A working Internet radio app on Symbian.
-- ClassiCube¹ | [Link](https://nnproject.cc/cc/): A recreation of Minecraft Classic, ported to Symbian.
+- ClassiCube¹ | [Link]([https://nnproject.cc/cc/](https://web.archive.org/web/20251204073204/https://nnproject.cc/cc/)): A recreation of Minecraft Classic, ported to Symbian.
 - Podcatcher¹: A working podcast app on Symbian.
 - Music and FM Radio should work without any modifications.

 ### Productivity
 - Mailbox Creator¹: An app that creates dummy Gmail and Yahoo accounts.
 Follow [this video's instruction](https://www.youtube.com/watch?v=qojJ1PmNfP4) to properly add new emails.
 - Google Maps¹: An app that does Google Maps things, it is actually an old version.
-- Translator¹ | [Link](https://nnproject.cc/bingt/): Use simpletranslate instance with Google Translate result.
+- Translator¹ | [Link]([https://nnproject.cc/bingt/](https://web.archive.org/web/20251122183146/https://nnproject.cc/bingt/)): Use simpletranslate instance with Google Translate result.
-- Opera Mini: A faster, snappier web experience for Symbian devices.
+- Opera Mini | [Link](http://m.opera.com/?region&rnd=1937773398&act=lp&tag=mini5s60&vid=0x9c7f9c859a2dd90a&cert=all&ua=Nokia): A faster, snappier web experience for Symbian devices.
 It also helps loading several pages that are unloadable on other web browsers.
-- GH2ME | [Link](https://nnproject.cc/gh2me/): A J2ME GitHub browser which is capable of browsing and searching for users and repos.
+- GH2ME | [Link](https://web.archive.org/web/20251128084353/https://nnproject.cc/gh2me/): A J2ME GitHub browser which is capable of browsing and searching for users and repos.
 - RSS feed: Using the stock Web browser.
 Here's how to add new RSS feed onto the Feed list.
 - discord-j2me | [Link](https://github.com/gtrxAC/discord-j2me): A J2ME Discord client running on Symbian.
 - CleverCalc¹ / Calculator (by nnproject): Scientific calculator